How to get pregnant with PCOS (polycystic ovary syndrome)

 Table of contents

 When you are diagnosed with PCOS (polycystic ovary syndrome) you will have probably been told that it will be a challenge for you to get pregnant in the future.
-This is because PCOS is one of the most common causes of female infertility.
-However, rest assured that everyone is different, and having PCOS is not an absolute barrier to conceiving naturally.
-Additionally, the rate of miscarriage among those with PCOS is not higher than those without it.
-Most women with PCOS will be able to get pregnant with a combination of fertility treatments and positive lifestyle changes.
+However, rest assured that having PCOS is not an absolute barrier to conceiving naturally.
+Most women with PCOS will be able to get pregnant with positive lifestyle changes and non-invasive support.

 Losing weight to trigger ovulation

-Not all women who have PCOS are overweight, but some women with PCOS find that their periods stop when they become overweight and they don’t ovulate.
-Weight gain can be a typical symptom of PCOS.
+Not all women who have PCOS are overweight, but most women with PCOS find that their periods will stop when they become overweight and ovulation will also become irregular.

-PCOS makes it more difficult for the body to use the hormone insulin, which normally helps convert sugars and starches from foods into energy.
-High androgen levels can lead to weight gain.
+PCOS can make it more difficult for the body to use the hormone insulin, which normally helps convert sugars and starches from foods into energy.

-Losing weight with PCOS can trigger the ovulation process to restart if it has stopped.
+Reaching your healthy weight with PCOS can trigger the ovulation process to return to normal.
 Taking up a physical activity which you enjoy can be great for motivation to exercise regularly and burn calories.
 Eating a balanced diet will also help to reach a healthy weight.
 Scientific research found that a combination of eating a healthier diet and regular brisk walking improved menstrual cycle regularity.

 How to induce ovulation naturally in PCOS